Retro Dodo

 Sculptor’s Cut was a Blockbuster video rental store exclusive title, which meant that they were pretty hard to get hold of in the first place.
 It’s such an interesting title because the style is unlike pretty much every other N64 game, and it’s the most unique fighting title ever.

 Everything is made of clay.
-We’re talking the backgrounds, characters, everything.
+We’re talking about the backgrounds, characters, everything.

 Speaking of characters, they’re what makes this game such an exciting title.
 Play as the Statue of Liberty come to life, or a nasty snowman turned good.
 Earthworm Jim even makes a cameo.

-The updated Sculptors’s Cut boasts new features including fresh moves, a better main menu, slicker fighting system, new cutscenes and stories, and extra characters.
+The updated Sculptor’s Cut boasts new features including fresh moves, a better main menu, a slicker fighting system, new cutscenes and stories, and extra characters.
 It’s the definitive edition of a great game, which is why it costs so much!

-Prices start at around $650 for the cartridge alone, with complete boxed copies selling for $5000.
-A sealed copy is currently selling on eBay for $199,999.99!
+Prices start at around $550 for the cartridge alone, with complete boxed copies selling for up to $15,000.

 I’m paid to be honest, and I honestly didn’t know that this N64 Test Cartridge existed until I started writing this article.
 It’s no surprise, as this cartridge was made for repair shops to use when testing faulty N64 units back in the day.